Confirmation of Acceptance of Studies (CAS)

 You must have enough money to pay the course fees for the first year of your course, or the entire course if it is less than one year in duration.
 Your CAS will state the fees that you will be required to pay.
 Any scholarship that has been awarded to you from the University of Roehampton will be deducted from the course fees amount on your CAS.
 UKVI will use the details on your CAS to determine how much money you need to show for your course fees.

-If you do not need to pay any course fees to your Tier 4 sponsor, your CAS will state that there are no fees due.
+If you do not need to pay any course fees to your Student visa sponsor, your CAS will state that there are no fees due.
 For example, if you are applying to come to the UK as part of a 'study abroad' programme, and you have paid all of your course fees to your home institution, this will be confirmed in your CAS.